forestryio/forestry.io/hugo/content/blog/better-content-management-for-gatsby.md

 draft: true

 ---
-With Gatsby you can create anything from Progressive Web Apps to content-driven blogs.
+Gatsby you can create anything from Progressive Web Apps to content-driven blogs.
 It is one of the most flexible static site generators.
+With that flexibility we face tougher design challenges especially surrounding how to structure our data.

+_How to store content with Gatsby?_
-That being said as with most static site generators, Markdown has become the format of choice to edit, update and store your content-heavy Gatsby site (see Gatsby’s [tutorial](https://www.gatsbyjs.org/tutorial/part-six/#transformer-plugins) or [gatsbyjs.org](https://gatsbyjs.org)).
-Now your content is not interrupted by obtrusive markup, can be organized easily in your filesystem and edited and updated with your favorite code editor.
+We've been closely watching the hype around Gatsby and are happy to see that Markdown has become the format of choice to edit, update and store your content-heavy Gatsby site (see Gatsby’s [tutorial](https://www.gatsbyjs.org/tutorial/part-six/#transformer-plugins) or [gatsbyjs.org](https://gatsbyjs.org)).
+With separating content from code layout, it is not interrupted by obtrusive markup, can be organized easily in your filesystem and edited with any code editor.
+This is the most frictionless way to work with content from a developer's perspective.

+_What is the conflict?_
+As with any other website or project, most of the time we work in teams or for teams.
+These teams usually include non-tech people and clients, these types of users need to be able to edit content on a regular basis as well.
+However, most marketers, writers and clients don’t feel at home with Markdown.
+Navigating the file system and using the code editor can easily feel foreign.
+However, to be able to do what they do best, they need to feel comfortable making changes.

+To enable other users to make edits to sites we use content management systems (CMS).
+Using a CMS usually takes over handling our content, data and forces us (at least partially) to use a specific workflow.
+However, as developers direct access to our data and seeing how it's structured speeds up our workflow and makes our lives easier.
+Moving content to a third-party vendor removes data one step, cuts-off that direct access and is detrimental to our own workflow.

+_How do Developers keep their workflow and enable Editors to edit content?_
-As with any other static site generator once you start working with less tech savvy people or clients you are facing the challenge of enabling these users to edit content on a regular basis.
-Most marketers, writers or clients don’t feel quite at home with Markdown and the code editor.
-Forestry solves this issue by adding a UI layer on top of your data files that shows editors what they need without having to be afraid of breaking anything and provides them with a WYSIWYG (visual) editor, toolbar and Media library to make changes to their content the way they are used to.
-All while leaving your code structure completely untouched and intact.
+Forestry solves this issue simply by adding a UI layer on top of your data files that shows editors only what they need without having to be afraid of breaking anything and provides them with a WYSIWYG (visual) editor, toolbar and Media library to make changes to their content the way they are used to.
+All while leaving your code base completely untouched and the way you've planned it out.

 {{% tip %}}
 Other structured data formats such as JSON, YAML or TOML can also be edited via Forestry.
 {{% /tip %}}

 By adding a layer on top of your existing code base, Forestry allows developers to stick to their favorite tools and workflow.
 We don’t believe content management systems (CMS) should dictate your workflow.
-Forestry simply ensures your non-tech team can make the same changes to the site’s content without a developer’s help.
+Forestry simply ensures your non-tech team can make changes to your Gatsby site’s content without a developer’s help.

 \[Forestry Screenshot\]